 21.7.
 No Contact Order (NCO): NCOs state that a student is restricted from contact with a named individual(s) through verbal, physical or electronic means or via third parties.
 It is understood that the nature of the Brandeis University environment does not mean that the parties to an NCO will not see each other on campus, but rather, reasonable compliance is expected and any unnecessary contact must be avoided.
 Further, it puts written guidelines in place to prohibit contact.
 Typically under an NCO, it is the responsibility of whichever party arrived to the space last to immediately remove themselves from the situation and take means to separate.
 Incidental contact, however, will not be considered a violation.
-Incidental contact may include unintentionally passing on campus or unexpectedly seeing the other party in an on-campus building.
-With incidental contact, it is typically the responsibility of the last party to arrive to remove themselves from the situation.
+Incidental contact, it is typically the responsibility of the last party to arrive to remove themselves from the situation.
 A No Contact Order is not a sanction or a conduct outcome.
 It is a protective measure meant to focus on the safety of the initiating party and/or the campus community.
 NCOs are administered by the Dean of Students Office (DOSO).
 Any alleged violations of an NCO should be reported to the DOSO and will receive appropriate response, which may include University action, such as restriction from events or locations.

-21.8 Emergency Removal: Emergency Removal may be utilized when the University is informed of allegations of behavior that may be considered Title IX Sexual Harassment/Violence under the Policy Against Discrimination, Harassment & Sexual Violence (Section III, C).
+21.8 Emergency Removal: Emergency Removal may be utilized when the University is informed of allegations of behavior that may be considered Title IX Sexual Harassment/Violence under the Policy Against Discrimination, Harassment & Sexual Violence (Section IV, D).
 If it is determined that this policy does not apply to the alleged behavior, but that a different University policy may apply, the University may deem it necessary to take separate University Action under Section 21 of "Rights & Responsibilities."

-Pending final action in response to a complaint alleging violation of University regulations, the status of a student shall not be altered, or the student's right to be present on the campus and to attend classes suspended, except to (1) ensure the physical health, safety or well-being of members of the Brandeis community; or (2) when such a restriction is deemed necessary by the University.
-The decision to separate a student from the campus under these conditions shall be made by the SSAO or designee.
+Pending final action in response to a complaint alleging violation of University regulations, the status of a student shall not be altered, or the student's right to be present on the campus and to attend classes suspended, except to ensure the physical health, or, safety of members of the Brandeis community.
+The decision to separate a student from the campus under these conditions shall be made by the SSAO or designee in consultation with OEO.

 In the event the University initiates an Emergency Removal, the University shall notify the student of the action taken and the basis for the action.
-Within three business days of notification, the student shall have an opportunity to speak with the Dean of Students Office regarding the status of the action taken.
+Within three business days of notification, the student shall have an opportunity to speak with the Dean of

+Students Office regarding the status of the action taken.
 After that meeting, the individual has the option to request a modification of the Emergency Removal.
 Any request for modification must be submitted in writing within 48 hours of that meeting, on the appropriate form, which can be obtained from the Dean of Students Office (DOSO).
 An individual may submit a written request for modification to DOSO asking to either (1) have the Emergency Removal lifted or (2) have the Emergency Removal modified.
 If an individual fails to meet with DOSO within 10 business days of the issuance of the Emergency Removal, the opportunity to request a modification will close, and the SSAO or designee shall then decide, at their discretion, to reinstate or restore the student's privileges (or not).